 McKee Scholarship Requirements

-To be eligible, applicants must have a cumulative grade point average of at least 3.0 on a 4.0 scale, be initiated members of Delta Sigma Phi Fraternity in good standing, and be enrolled at a college or university during the academic term.
+To be eligible, applicants must have a cumulative grade point average of at least 3.0 on a 4.0 scale, be initiated members of Delta Sigma Phi Fraternity in good standing, and be enrolled at a college or university during the academic term in which scholarships are awarded (Fall 2020).
 One letter of recommendation is also required.

 The application opens February 17, 2020 and closes March 31, 2020.
 All components of the application must be completed and received by the deadline (March 31, 2020).
 Incomplete applications will not be considered.